 Back Pack with Rain Cover

 To keep everything you will need for a day out in Iceland you will need a backpack with you.
 I also recommend bringing a rain cover for your back pack in Iceland to help protect your electronics and clothes you have.
+Click here to shop backpacks with waterproof covers for Iceland.

 If you are traveling to Iceland you will need a electrical travel plug adaptor.
 Iceland uses European C and E sockets.
+Click here to shop travel adaptors for Iceland.

 You will be using your phone a lot in Iceland for sat navs, cameras and more and just me this drains your battery quick.
 Therefore if is worth having a battery pack charger with you as well as a USB cable for charging in your car.
+Click here to shop battery packs.

 Iceland is a stunning place bring the best quality camera you have with you.

 June is one of the best months for birdwatching in Iceland.
 If you plan on birdwatching or whale watching in Iceland we recommend bringing a good pair of binoculars with you.
+Click here to shop good quality travel binoculars.

 FAQS about What to wear in Iceland in June